This post may contain affiliate links. Please see my full disclosure for details.

 Instructions

-In a disposable ice cream container or a plastic freezable container, freeze your ice-cream for a minimum of 6 hours before enjoying.
+- Freeze your ice cream in the jar or transfer to a disposable ice cream container.
+Freeze for a minimum of 6 hours before enjoying.
 Store in the freezer for up to 8 weeks.